 - tension-reducing exercises like shoulder circles

 This type of headache is caused by clogged sinuses.
 Sinus congestion can come along with a cold or allergies, but you may also be surprised to learn that pregnancy increases mucus production and therefore potentially sinus congestion.
+(More about nasal congestion can be found in our Week 20 Pregnancy article.)
 You may find relief in using:

 - a warm washcloth or hot pack on your forehead